francisco-camargo/opentofu-aws-hello-world/README.md

 Once you're comfortable with this basic setup, you can explore:

-- Adding more EC2 configuration options
-- Setting up autoscaling groups
+- **Infrastructure improvements:**

-- Creating a proper networking setup with VPC and subnets
+- Setting up a proper VPC with public/private subnets
-- Implementing remote state storage in S3
-- Adding state locking with DynamoDB
+- Adding an Application Load Balancer
+- Implementing auto-scaling groups

+- **OpenTofu best practices:**

-- Implementing remote state storage in S3
+- Remote state storage in S3 with state locking via DynamoDB
-- Adding state locking with DynamoDB
+- Organizing code with modules
+- Using workspaces for multiple environments

+- **Security enhancements:**

+- Using AWS Systems Manager Session Manager instead of SSH
+- Implementing least-privilege IAM policies
-- Adding state locking with DynamoDB
+- Adding monitoring and logging with CloudWatch